-The water balance projects that the current dam crest elevation of 960.1 m is sufficient until the end of March/ early April 2012.
-To remain compliant and satisfy the 1.3 m freeboard requirement a small lift over the entire length of the embankment will be required in early spring 2012 to provide the necessary impoundment freeboard through the 2012 freshet.
+MPMC is managing the site water balance, and only the corresponding projected pond elevations and respective dam filling schedule have been reviewed by the design engineer.
+The following section was provided by MPMC.
+The water balance projects that the current dam crest elevation of 960.1 m is sufficient until the end May 2012.
+To remain compliant and satisfy the 1.3 m freeboard requirement, a 0.3 m lift over the entire length of the embankment will be required in early spring 2012 accordingly.
 MPMC holds the option of transferring excess pond water into the mined out Cariboo Pit if required to satisfy freeboard requirements until the full 2012 embankment raise is realized.